jackyhuynh/JavaClientServerDemo/README.md

 - Tested complete successfully.

 ### Conclusion
 The Server and Clients satisfy basic communication: send and receive request.
 Server receive upload data and store in its database (instance of Link Hash Map).
 The clients have ability to insert, update and delete an Automobile.
-No crashing with the Implementation of Exception Handling(helper class)
+Each test in the picture has been perform 30 to 40 times (depend on what tasks).
+There is crashing  during the test with the Implementation of Exception Handling(helper class).

 ## Deployment